What HIPAA Cybersecurity Requirements Actually Demand

 How to Implement HIPAA Cybersecurity Requirements

-Deploy unique user IDs, MFA, automatic logoff, audit logging, transmission encryption (TLS 1.2+), and endpoint protection across all systems that create, store, or transmit ePHI.
+Enforce unique user IDs, MFA, automatic logoff, audit logging, and TLS 1.2+ encryption across all ePHI systems per §164.312.

 Technical Safeguards: §164.312